This free preview of Global Coin Research is offered to our loyal readers as a representation of the unique information and

-At this point in time, many projects in the US are building and looking to fulfill their promises to ship something in the first half of 2019.
+At this point in time, many projects are building and looking to fulfill their promises to ship something in the first half of 2019.

 At GCR, we believe that for protocols and blockchain projects, building technology is great, but not enough.
 Blockchain technology and token design should be, and indeed continue to be, the priority, but we do not believe it should be the only thing that projects focus on.

-With the promise of decentralized communities that many projects initially laid out in their visions, we believe that the founding team ought to spend at least 10% of their time thinking about their go-to-market strategy, and where and who their initial adopters would be.
+With the promise of decentralized communities that many projects initially laid out in their visions, we believe that the founding team ought to spend at least 10% of their time thinking about their go-to-market strategy and community building, and where and who their initial adopters would be.

 On a high level, we are seeing projects falling into 2 paths right now when approaching user adoption.
 In the 1st path, the project launches locally, wait for adoption to grow, and then launch into a number of regions around the world, similar to an Uber model.
 And for path 2, the project starts off by simultaneously building communities in various locations around the world, and launches the product and then engage its communities on adoption and participation.

 Both paths have their pros and cons, and projects may find that one path may fit for them better than the other.
 We often encounter projects that have a technically strong team, have built a decentralized product, and want to build communities around the world.
 However, they don’t know how to go about building global communities or they don’t know where to start.

 Another reason that often prevents these projects from pursuing path 2 is cost.
 Going abroad and spending time in foreign countries is more expensive on